Jack is ultimately driven to compete in the Vendee Globe and challenge to become the next successful British skipper in the race.

 The other part of my DNA is a love of adventure, almost certainly inherited from my parents, who met while sky-diving, their shared life-long obsession.
 One other thing that I inherited, more problematically for an extreme sportsman, has been Type 1 Diabetes.
 There’s a link from my site to the Diabetes UK website.
 I want to see the condition mastered if not cured, and those that live with it supported and encouraged, especially children not much younger than myself.
 I know I have a role to play there.

-Then there’s the big one.
+Next, there’s the big one.
 The Vendee Globe.
 Ever since I heard of The Vendee, and all those inspiring sailors (so many Frenchmen!) who have raced around the planet solo, it has been my number 1.
 I am determined to join that group of elite yachtsmen and women on the start line in The Bay of Biscay in 2020.
 The Vendee Globe is an incredible challenge, it is relentless.
 Sailors are pushed to their absolute limits, both physically and mentally and at each edition it is less than 50% that make it to the finish line.
 To this day, less than 100 people have sailed solo, non stop and unassisted around the planet.

-A Brit – Ellen McArthur – is the youngest sailor to complete the race.
+A Brit – Ellen McArthur – was the youngest sailor to complete the race.
 My friend and mentor, Alex Thomson, came second.
 I want to go one better.
 I hope you will follow my progress on that adventure, and back me in any way you can.